As a knowledge manager you want to translate the potential of knowledge management tools into tangible business results.

 Networked organization - Communities of Practice

-Innovative Intranet search and content curation concepts
+Innovative Intranet search, content curation and learning concepts

 Process visualization for quick identification of context information

 ITIL v3 Knowledge Management processes and implementation strategy